 [REF-11] MHHSP – DES196 – D-Flow and Interface mapping contains a list of all of the D-flows that are changing as a result of the MHHS Programme.
 A number of D-flows are referenced in that document that are not referenced in the table below.
 For the avoidance of doubt, it should be assumed that if a D-Flow is new or changed it should be tested in MHHS SIT, either Functional or non-Functional.
 As the SIT Functional Test Cases are developed the MHHS Programme will be able to validate that the relevant D-Flows are included in the scope of MHHS SIT testing.

-Programme Participants will utilise the TR03 flag for SIT Functional Testing in SIT-A.
+Programme Participants will utilise the TR03 flag for SIT Functional Testing in SIT-A. Programme Participants will utilise the TR04 flag for SIT Functional Testing in SIT-B.

 For clarity the following sections define which d-flows are sent / received by each MHHS Market Role.